 - Use sharp scissors so as not to burr the edges.

 - Before you start cutting, check to see if pins leave holes in your fabric.
-If they do then use pattern weights instead.
+If they do, then use pattern weights instead.
 Cans from your pantry make cheap and effective pattern weights.

 How to Make a Tube Top from a T-Shirt

 Making a tube top from a t-shirt is easy.
 Choose a t-shirt that is slightly loose on you and place your pattern as shown below.
 The pattern will fit roughly starting under the arms.
-Cut through both layers and you will have your front and back fabric piece.
+Cut through both layers, and you will have your front and back fabric piece.
 The sewing instructions as exactly the same as if you had cut the pattern from a flat piece of fabric.
 Recycling is great!
-It is cheap and reduces land fill.
+It is cheap and reduces landfill.

 How to Make a Tube Top - Sewing Instructions

-Step 1 - Side Seams
+Step 1 - Sew the Side Seams

 Put the front and back with right sides together and stitch the side seams with a ⅜ inch (1cm) seam allowance.
 If you do not have a serger, use a narrow zig-zag stitch on your regular machine with a stretch needle.
 Try a width of 1.0 and a length of 3.0.